jnhutchinson/Scripts/pipelines/RRBS_methylkit/README.md

 **BISMARK ALIGNER VARIABLES**
 `BUILD`- genome build
-`DIRECTIONVAR`- is the library directional (you only sequenced the bisulfite converted forward OR reverse strand ) or non-direcitonal (you sequenced both the bisulfite converted forward AND reverse strands) *(options are "directional" or "non_directional", including the quotation marks)*
+`NONDIRECTIONAL_LIB`- is the library nondirectional (you sequenced both the bisulfite converted forward AND reverse strands) *(options are "YES" or "NO", not including the quotation marks)*
 `REFERENCEGENOMEDIR`- directory where your bismark prepared reference genome is located

 **METHYLKIT CpG QUANTITATION VARIABLES**